One United Nations Plaza: 1974

 Vince Scully, an architectural critic for Architectural Forum, stated that the large glass enclosure, much like a greenhouse, was possible because of the rubber gaskets that the glass panels were set in.
 Scully states how he was fascinated by the "streamlined massing and shiny spandrel bands of the enormously high glazed court, a testament to Owen Williams, one of the first modernist architects to use glass facades.
 According to Scully, Roche's fascination with glass began when he was involved with the window detailing of the General Motors Research Center, designed when Roche was first working in Saarinen's office, and the Ford Foundation Building.
 Roche strove to recreate The Crystal Palace designed by Joseph Paxton for the Great Exhibition, commissioned by Prince Albert in 1851.

 Opposition and controversy

-In 1968 was led by a Speaker, elected by City Council members from other committees that introduce and vote on legislation from all aspects of city life.